imesh97/tunetype/README.md

 #### Feature Correlation Matrix
 ![Feature Correlation Matrix](plots/feature_correlation.png)

-This heatmap shows how the top features (words) from both genres correlate with each other:
+This heatmap shows how the top unigram features (single words) from both genres correlate with each other:
 - Positive correlations (red) indicate words that frequently appear together
 - Negative correlations (blue) indicate words that rarely appear together
 - This visualization helps identify patterns in how certain words co-occur within and across genres
 - Strong correlations can help understand the linguistic patterns characteristic of each genre
+- Using only unigrams ensures that repetitive phrases (e.g., "yeah yeah") are treated as multiple occurrences of the same word rather than as a specialized bigram feature

 #### Cross-Validation Performance
 ![Cross-Validation Performance](plots/cross_validation.png)